Metrolink's Corporate Partner Program [CPP]

 Metrolink Mobile App Integration

-Metrolink's Corporate Partner Program (CPP) is a pre-tax benefit program that allows companies and organizations the ability to offer transit benefits to their employees using a maximum of $260/month per employee.
-In 2019 the maximum will be raised to $265.
-For new accounts that signup there is an additional 25% discount being offered for a 6 month period.
-This is in on top of any other discount being offered, i.e. Antelope Valley/San Bernardino Line discounts.
+Metrolink's Corporate Partner Program (CPP) is a pre-tax benefit program that allows companies and organizations the ability to offer transit benefits to their employees using a maximum of $265/month per employee.
+For new accounts that signup there is an additional 25% discount on tickets being offered for the first 6 months.
+This is on top of any other discount being offered, i.e. Antelope Valley/San Bernardino Line discounts.

-- Free trial-ride tickets to internally promote the use of Metrolink
+- Free trial-ride promo codes to internally promote the use of Metrolink

 - The program is administered online in real time, making it easy and convenient

-- Ability to offer Monthly Passes, 7-Day Passes and Round-Trip Tickets to staff
+- Ability to offer Monthly Passes, 7-Day Passes, and Round-Trip Tickets

 - Designated Corporate Accounts team member